Andy Kennedy: Early years

 Kennedy's coaching career began as an assistant for the University of South Alabama during the 1994–95 season.
 Since then he has also served as an assistant coach at UAB from 1996 to 2001 and the University of Cincinnati from 2001 to 2005.
 Kennedy's first head coaching position came during the 2005–06 season when he was named interim head coach for Cincinnati after Bob Huggins resigned.
 He led the Bearcats to a 21–13 record and an NIT appearance that year.
 He was named the NY Post Big East Coach of the Year.
+On March 23, 2006 he was named as the head coach of Ole Miss.

 Ole Miss

 In his first year as head coach of Ole Miss, Kennedy led the Rebels to a 21–13 overall record and 8–8 in conference play record to become co-champions of the Southeastern Conference Western division.
 The Rebels made it to the semi-finals of the SEC tournament, but fell to the eventual champions, Florida.
 The Rebels then received an NIT berth and won the first round against Appalachian State but fell to the eventual runners-up, Clemson.

+In December 2008, Kennedy was arrested in Cincinnati after he allegedly punched and shouted racial slurs at a taxicab driver.
+He was charged with misdemeanor assault and ultimately plead guilty to disorderly conduct.

+In 2013 he led Ole Miss to its first NCAA tournament appearance in over a decade, and his first appearance as a head coach.
+The 12-seed Rebels upset Wisconsin in the round of 64 before losing to 13-seed La Salle.

+Kennedy's Rebels earned another NCAA tournament bid in 2015, defeating BYU in the First Four and losing to Xavier in the round of 64.

+On February 12, 2018, Kennedy initially announced that he and Ole Miss had agreed to part ways following the 2017–18 season.
+However, Kennedy resigned effective immediately on February 18, 2018.
 In his 12 seasons at Ole Miss, Kennedy became the program's all-time wins leader, as well as the only head coach since World War II to finish with a winning record in SEC play.

-Among Kennedy's accomplishments at Ole Miss:
+He had won one conference tournament championship, two division championships, and was twice named SEC Coach of the Year.